Belly Rolls: How Do I Get Them to Work?

 midsection.
 These are generally divided between your upper abs which are just below the rib cage, your middle abs which are behind the navel, and your lower abs which are below the navel, near the pubic bone.
 The first thing you need to do is build

 a relationship with these muscles, teaching your mind to instruct them.
+This is known as building neural pathways.

 Put some lyrical mood music on your stereo